nullivex/ah-wiki/API-Methods.md

 ### connection.sendMessage(message, type)
 * You may use this method to send a message to a specific client which exists in `api.connections.connections`.
-* `sendMessage` abstracts the type of connection so you don't need to use `write` (socket clients) or `emit` (websockets).
+* `sendMessage` abstracts the type of connection so you don't need to use `write` (socket clients) or `publish` (websockets).
-* message is a JSON block which will be serialized and type is optional, and used as the type name of the event to emit (if relevent)
+* message is a JSON block which will be serialized and type is optional, and used as the type name of the event to emit (optional, depends on transport)

 ### api.connections.connections